pavel-bc/bitcoin-voice-assistant/examples/blockchain_info_lookup_a2a/GETTING_STARTED.md

     }
     ```
     If the agent is not running or there's an issue, the script will output error messages (e.g., connection refused, HTTP error, task failed).

-    **Note on Mock Data:** If you haven't provided a Finnhub API key in your `.env` file, the tool will return mock data (price: 123.45).
-This is useful for testing without an API key, but not for production use.

 4.  **Stopping the Specialist Agent:**
     *   Go back to the terminal where the `StockInfoAgent` is running and press `Ctrl+C`.